SmashPhil/XmlPatchHelper/README.md

 # XmlPatchHelper
-Xml PatchOperation XPath kit for helping inexperienced modders with patching their game
+Modder tool for helping create or check Xml PatchOperations in RimWorld